-This 2021 review is about the Lenovo Thinkbook 15 G2 ARE Laptop (Type 20VG) I recently bought.
-This laptop is using AMD components.
+This 2021 review is about the Lenovo ThinkBook 15 G2 ARE Laptop (Type 20VG) I recently bought.
+This laptop is using an AMD processor.

 Here are the configuration details

 - Processor: AMD® Ryzen™ 7 4700U Processor (2.00 GHz, up to 4.10 GHz Max Boost, 8 Cores, 8 Threads, 8 MB Cache)

 - Operating System: Windows 10 Pro 64

 - Display Type: 15.6″ FHD (1920 x 1080) IPS, anti glare, 250 nits